nagytimi85/zettelkasten/content/zettels/1c4-i-ache-and-aim-for-bob-doto-s-mindset-of-starting-a-lot-of-books-and-letting-them-naturally-fight-for-his-interest.md

 		- Although revisiting this, it reminds me of the chilling line of the Three Body Problem book series, "you are surrounded by food".
 - In my teenage years, I hade a notebook titled "Ötletek, amikből akár regény is lehetne" - "Ideas that could become a novel someday".
 - I was wondering why it is so hard for me to identify as a humorous writer, when humor is an essential part of my style: [[1.1c3 Vajon miért nem képzelem el magam humoros szerzőként annak ellenére, hogy a humor fontos része a személyiségemnek]]
+- Leaving a lot of projects unfinished created a huge insecurity in me early in my life.
+My late ADHD diagnosis shone a different light on this. [[1c3a1-having-countless-unfinished-projects-can-be-an-insecurity-but-also-a-positive-quirk]]

 ---
 # Folgezettel links